If you’re looking for a reliable DIY guide for starting an LLC in Louisiana, look no further.

 Taxes, lawsuits, maintenance requirements, and more – the registered agent takes care of it all.
 If you had to do this yourself, it would pile additional tasks onto your already-full plate.
 Plus, your agent makes your business available to receive documents even when you’re out of town or away from the office.
 This is especially important if your physical office is outside Louisiana.

 Now for the practical application, the “how-to.”
 Declaring a registered agent is simple.
 Just include your agent’s name, address, and signature on your Initial Report (part of the Articles of Organization document), and that information will be published on your LLC’s public record.

 You have two options for who can serve as a registered agent: an individual or a company.

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your registered agent, as long as they are a Louisiana resident and with a physical address in the state, and are at least 18 years old.

-Third parties like attornies or consultants are often good options, but family and friends work as well.
+Third parties like attorneys or consultants are often good options, but family and friends work as well.
 You can even appoint yourself if you don’t mind the additional responsibilities.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
-Or, if you’d rather start your Louisiana LLC on your own, you can use a national registered agent service to cover your agent duties.
+Or, if you’d rather start your LLC on your own, you can use a service to cover your agent duties.

 During the life of your LLC you may, at some point, need to change your registered agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing registered agent resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to administrative dissolution.